 - The history of a rope which is put to test and the history of its predecessors

 A program that involves periodic inspections is extremely effective.
-In order to establish baseline data for future inspections, a wire rope inspection program should begin with an initial inspection after a break-in period.
+To establish baseline data for future inspections, a wire rope inspection program should begin with an initial inspection after a break-in period.
 Then the inspections should follow at scheduled intervals, with documentation of the ropes deterioration over its entire service life.

 Inspecting Ropes That Develop Internal Broken Wires:

 Though you also need to take into account detailed detection and quantitative characterization of internal broken wires in ropes with many breaks and cluster breaks could be a problem.
-These difficulties are caused by the fact that electromagnetic wire rope can be influenced by a number of parameters such as:
+These difficulties are caused by the fact that electromagnetic wire rope can be influenced by several parameters such as: